 The Support team at Ready Education is aware of the following issues resulting from limitations in web view.
 This is not an exhaustive list.
 We add to the list whenever a new issue is uncovered.

 PDF files in campus guide tiles do not display on Android

 The solution for this issue is to use Campus Cloud Studio to ensure the PDF files are linked as an “External Link” rather than an in-app link.
 A limitation with Android WebView means students cannot download PDF files as an in-app link.
 However, there is no issue downloading files as an external link.

 In-app browsers do not display some content on one device, whereas content does appear on other devices

-To use the in-app browser to display custom content, remember that the web page must display properly on all devices, including web view on iOS and Android.
-If content is not displaying properly on a specific device, consider troubleshooting the web page and making it compatible with all devices.
+To use the in-app browser to display custom content, remember that the web page must display correctly on all devices, including web view on iOS and Android.
+If the content is not showing correctly on a specific device, consider troubleshooting the web page and making it compatible with all devices.
 Or, consider contacting the page developer to report an issue with the page content.

-In this case, users were being prompted to log in for a second time after trying to access integrated content from an LMS.
+In this case, users were prompted to log in for a second time after accessing integrated content from an LMS.
 The root cause of the problem was a limitation in the browser engine used by web view (specifically, the issue was with session-specific cookies).
 The root cause of this issue was a change to the iOS browser engine.
 When a user updated their version of iOS, they updated the browser engine, which changed the behaviour of the campus app unexpectedly.
-To fix this problem, Ready Education must re-engineer the campus app and deliver a solution to accommodate this use case.
+Ready Education must re-engineer the campus app and deliver a solution to accommodate this use case to fix this problem.

 Here are technical details about how web view is implemented on the iOS and Android versions of the campus mobile app.
 Note: The campus app will always use the most updated components available on the student’s smartphone.